ivp-dev/simple-crud-api/README.md

     * `age` — person's age (`number`, **required**)
     * `hobbies` — person's hobbies (`array` of `strings` or empty `array`, **required**)

 Value of the port on which application runs stored in `.env` file.
-Please, add .env file by yourself if needed.

 To run server in development mode, please, inter in console this command: